awsdocs/amazon-ec2-user-guide/doc_source/Hibernate.md

 **To configure an Ubuntu 18\.04 LTS AMI to support hibernation**

-1. Update to the latest kernel to 4\.15\.0\-1044 or later using the following command:
+1. Update to the latest kernel to 4\.15\.0\-1044 or later using the following command\.

    ```
    [ec2-user ~]$ sudo apt update
    [ec2-user ~]$ sudo apt dist-upgrade
    ```

-1. Install the `ec2-hibinit-agent` package from the repositories using the following command:
+1. Install the `ec2-hibinit-agent` package from the repositories using the following command\.

    ```
    [ec2-user ~]$ sudo apt install ec2-hibinit-agent